mgarci86/InternalSecurityAudit/README.md

 The internal security audit can be broken down into two parts each with their own steps to follow.

 ### Part 1 (The Audit Planning Process)

 1. Establish scope and goals of the audit.
 2. Conducting a risk assessment of the Organizations assets

-### Part 2
+### Part 2 (Conduct The Audit)

-1. Conduct the Audit
-   - Complete Controls assessment
+1. Complete a Controls assessment
    - Select controls needing to be implemented.
-     - Rate each selected control on prioirty (i.e. needing to be implemented immediately or in the future).
+   - Prioritize selected controls
-   - Complete Compliance checklist
+2. Assess Compliance checklist
    - Explain why selected compliance regulations and standards need to be adhered to.
-2. Review results and deliverables completed in Part 1, Step #2
+   - Review results
    - make note of findings
+3. Communicate results to Stakeholders
-   - consider how to summarize your recommendations clearly and concisely to stakeholders.
+   - Summarize recommendations to communicate properly
-3. Send findings and recommendations to stakeholders in a concise format

 Controls Assessment  <a name="control-assessment">